<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What to Expect When Arriving in Korea

-As with any overseas military assignment, you can expect a shift in culture coming from the United States.
-The country as a whole has a hustle and bustle attitude.
-The work weeks are Monday through noon on Saturday which might help explain how the country has quickly grown and become the tenth largest economy in the world.
-South Korea's population is about 51 million, with about 10 million residing in Seoul, 3.4 million in Busan, and 2.4 million in Daegu.
-It's little surprise to learn that the traffic and crowds compare to the same issues in New York City.
-Pushing and shoving are not considered impolite, but rather a way of life to keep up with the daily to-do's.
+South Korea's population is about 51 million, with 10 million living in Seoul, 3.3 million in Busan, and 2.1 million in Daegu.
+It's little surprise to learn that the traffic and crowds are comparable to the same issues in New York City.
+Pushing and shoving aren't considered impolite, but a way of life to keep up with the daily to-do's.

 South Korea Housing Options

-If there is no availability on base, the housing office will provide a statement of non-availability (SNA) that allows you to seek housing off the installation you're assigned.
-From there, you’re required to attend a brief before seeking the assistance of an approved realtor to find a home off-base.
-The types of housing available varies in size based on location.
-In more populated areas like the “Ville” right outside Humphreys, you can expect to find apartments, while a more rural duty station may have a single-family home available.
+The housing available varies in size based on location.
+In more populated areas like the “Ville” right outside Humphreys, you can expect to find apartments, while a more rural duty station may have single-family homes available.

-• Utilities are lower than that of a single-family home.
+• Utilities are lower than that of a single-family home

-• Established waste management.
+• Established waste management

-• On-site maintenance.
+• On-site maintenance

-• Close-knit community.
+• Close-knit community

-• Walkable convenience to nearby restaurants and stores.
+• Walkable convenience to nearby restaurants and stores

-To better prepare for your PCS to South Korea, here are answers to some questions you may have before you go.
+To better prepare for your military PCS to South Korea, here are answers to some questions you may have before you go.

 What is the climate in South Korea like?

-Are there many English speakers in Korea?
+Are there English speakers in Korea?

-While many people near Camp Humphreys can speak some English, the further you venture out from post, the fewer the people that speak English.
+While many people near Camp Humphreys can speak some English, the further you venture out from the post, the fewer the people that speak English.
 Apps like Google Translate and Papago are your greatest tools.

 How long does it take to feel settled?

 “After our household goods arrived, it started to feel like home.
 Our household goods, from Monterey, CA, to South Korea, took about three months to arrive.
 One thing I wish I brought with us is seasonal decor from the bullseye section at Target.
-I really miss Target but stores like Daiso, Modern House, and Flying Tiger helps fill that void.”
+I really miss Target, but stores like Daiso, Modern House, and Flying Tiger helps fill that void.”

 -Irene Cole, Marine Corps Spouse